cyrus19901/bittrex.github.io/README.md

 _*Note:* the `decimal` type is not correctly encoded in the current release.
 See [Beta Issue #15](https://github.com/Bittrex/beta/issues/15)._

 ### Connecting
-The WS API endpoint is `wss://socket.bittrex.com/signalr`.
+The WS API endpoint is `https://socket.bittrex.com/signalr` (or wss:// depending on your library).
 Once connected, be sure to connect to the `c2` hub.
 No other hubs are supported for use by Bittrex customers.

 ### Response Handling
 All responses are compressed by the server using GZip (via a 'deflate' API - there are no headers) and base64 encoded prior to transmission.
 Users must reverse this process to retrieve the JSON payload.
 Further, field keys in the response JSON are minified.
 [Appendix A](#appendix-a-minified-json-keys) contains a table of the keys and their un-minified counterparts.